D'Moi Hodge: College career

 Coming out of high school, Hodge was not ranked as a college basketball recruit by major recruiting services.
 Hodge began his college basketball career with New Mexico Junior College (2017–18), but chose to redshirt and never played a game for the college, transferring to State College of Florida for the 2018–19 season.

 At the State College of Florida, Hodge began to emerge as one of the best junior college players in the country.
 Over his two seasons in the junior college ranks, Hodge averaged 22.3 points per game.
 He received numerous honors, including being named to the FCSAA All-State and NJCAA All-Region VIII team.
 In the Junior College Recruiting Rankings, Hodge was ranked as the 11th-best JUCO player in the country.

 Hodge would spend two seasons at the State College of Florida, before transferring to Cleveland State University, joining the Cleveland State Vikings who compete at the NCAA Division I level of college basketball.
-In a game against Purdue Fort Wayne on Dec.
+In a game against Purdue University Fort Wayne on Dec.
 20, 2020, Hodge recorded his Division I career-high in scoring, recording 46 points, seven rebounds, three assists, four steals and one block.
 Hodge set numerous records for the Cleveland State basketball program, including: three-pointers in a game (10), most made three-pointers in a half (8), most points scored by a junior (46) and most points scored in a first half (31).

 After two seasons at Cleveland State, Hodge transferred to the University of Missouri for his graduate season.
 Hodge would average 14.7 points per game in his lone season at Missouri.
 He was the second leading scorer on the Tigers behind Kobe Brown.
 He would help the Tigers to an appearance in the 2023 NCAA Division I men's basketball tournament and a first round victory over Utah State University, 76–65.

 Professional career

-Los Angeles / South Bay Lakers (2023–2024)

 After going undrafted in the 2023 NBA draft, Hodge signed a two-way contract with the Los Angeles Lakers on July 3, 2023.
 On November 4, he became the first British Virgin Islander to ever play in the NBA.
 Hodge was later honored as a part of the Lakers team that won the inaugural 2023 NBA In-Season Tournament game.
 On January 6, 2024, he was waived by the Lakers along with Alex Fudge and ten days later, he joined the South Bay Lakers.

-Rip City Remix (2024)

 On January 17, 2024, Hodge was traded by the South Bay Lakers to the Rip City Remix for a 2025 first round pick, subsequently joining the team.

-Aris Thessaloniki (2024–2025)

 On August 5, 2024, Hodge signed with Greek club Aris Thessaloniki.

+On September 19, 2025, Hodge signed with the Dallas Mavericks.
+Five days later on September 24, 2025 he was waived by the team and later joined the Mavericks G-League affiliate, the Texas Legends.

+On April 2, 2026, Hodge signed with the Frayles de Guasave.